 The ability to write information and validate transactions is limited to one organization, and read permissions can be public or restricted.
 Private blockchains are best for applications that are internal to a single company.

-Private blockchains give companies a way to take advantage of blockchain technology by setting up groups and participants who can verify transactions internally.
+Private blockchains like Hyperledger Fabric give companies a way to take advantage of blockchain technology by setting up groups and participants who can verify transactions internally.
 This puts you at the risk of security breaches — just like in a centralized system — as opposed to public blockchain, secured by incentive mechanisms.
 However, private blockchains have their use case, especially when it comes to scalability and compliance of data privacy rules and other regulatory issues.

 Private blockchains can provide solutions to problems in highly regulated industries by complying with regulations like Health Insurance Portability and Accountability Act (HIPAA), know-your-customer (KYC), and anti-money laundering (AML) laws.